johnaparker/numpipe/README.md

 License
 --------------
-Pinboard is licensed under the terms of the MIT license.
+numflow is licensed under the terms of the MIT license.